ripley-labs/documentation/GoodPractices.md

 Do not commit an API key, user/password, tokens, or hardcoded private URLs.

-# How to versioning an app
+# How to versioning an application

 Use version standards from [SemVer](https://semver.org/)